SierraChapman/note-taker/README.md

 ## Description

 This full-stack application allows the user to create, view, and delete notes.
-I implemented the backend code, which uses runs on Node.js and uses Express.js to listen and respond to http requests for the frontend code as well as API requests for creating, retrieving, and deleting notes.
-Notes are stored in a JSON file.
+I implemented the backend code, which runs on Node.js and uses Express.js to listen for and respond to http requests, including requests for the frontend code as well as API requests for creating, retrieving, and deleting notes.
+Notes are stored in a JSON file on the server.
 The frontend was provided by Trinity Education Services.

 ## Table of Contents